Back close

 COURSE OUTCOMES:

-CO2: Develop the ability to design drug screening assays, SAR studies, and rational drug design, along with understanding toxicity evaluation, pharmacophore modeling, and processes involved in biologics development, and formulation.
+CO2: Demonstrate the ability to design drug screening assays, SAR studies, and rational drug design, along with understanding toxicity evaluation, pharmacophore modeling, and processes involved in biologics development, and formulation.

-CO3: Gain comprehensive knowledge of cancer biology and chemotherapy, including the mechanisms of action, classes of anticancer agents and to understand their application in cancer treatment
+CO3: Implement the knowledge of cancer biology and chemotherapy to understand their application in cancer treatment.

-CO4: Comprehend drug metabolism pathways, the rationale behind prodrug design, and factors influencing drug efficacy and safety
+CO4: Examine drug metabolism pathways, the rationale behind prodrug design, and factors influencing drug efficacy and safety

 Text Books / References